Azadeh N. Shahshahani: Writings

-Shahshahani writes frequently for various national and international publications such as the Nation, the Guardian, Al Jazeera, HuffPost, Salon.com, Slate, and Time on a range of issues pertaining to immigrants' rights, discrimination and state surveillance targeting Muslim communities, and foreign policy.
+Shahshahani writes frequently for various national and international publications such as The Nation, The Guardian, Al Jazeera, HuffPost, Salon.com, Slate, and Time on a range of issues pertaining to immigrants' rights, discrimination and state surveillance targeting Muslim communities, and using the international human rights framework as a tool for liberation.

 Awards and honors

 Shahshahani is the recipient of the Shanara M. Gilbert Human Rights Award from the Society of American Law Teachers, the National Lawyers Guild Ernie Goodman Award, the Emory Law School Outstanding Leadership in the Public Interest Award, the Emory University MLK Jr. Community Service Award, the US Human Rights Network Human Rights Movement Builder Award, the American Immigration Lawyers Association Advocacy Award, the Fulton County Daily Report Distinguished Leader Award, and the University of Georgia School of Law Equal Justice Foundation Public Interest Practitioner Award, among others.

 She has also been recognized as an abolitionist by the Antiracist Research and Policy Center at American University & the Frederick Douglass Family Initiatives, and as one of Atlanta's 500 Most Powerful Leaders by Atlanta magazine.
 In 2016, she was chosen by the Mundo Hispanico newspaper as a Personaje Destacado del Año (Outstanding Person of the Year) for defending the rights of immigrants in Georgia.
 In 2017, she was chosen by Georgia Trend magazine as one of the 40 under 40 notable Georgians.

+Shahshahani served as a Wasserstein Public Interest Fellow at Harvard Law School in the Fall of 2025.
+She also served as the Spring 2025 Daynard Public Interest Law Fellow at the Northeastern University School of Law.